rmetzler/simple-java-petrinet/README.md

 This is a really simple Petrinet written in Java.

-Here is an example on how to use it and display a it in a really simple and basic "gui".
+Here is an example on how to use it and display it in a really simple and basic "gui".

 ```java
 package petrinet.gui;